WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### stopCurrentAndStartNewSession()
 <details>
-<summary>Convenience API to stop the current session in progress and start a new session.</summary>
+<summary>Convenience API to stop the current session while in-progress, and start a new session.</summary>

-Equivalent to calling stopCurrentSession() followed by startNewSession()
+This API is equivalent to calling stopCurrentSession() followed by startNewSession()

 ```
 AXASDK.stopCurrentAndStartNewSession();